JanisGeise/sparseSpatialSampling/README.md

 - the snapshots can either be passed into `fit_data` method all at once, in batches, or each snapshot separately (depending on the size of the snapshots and available RAM)

-**Note:** The RAM has to be large enough to hold at least a single snapshot (plus a little bit more for the generated grid, etc.).
+**Note:** The RAM has to be large enough to hold at least a single snapshot of the original grid and all snapshots of the generated grid for a single field.
+TODO: this will be fixed in the future

 ### Results & output files
 - once the original fields are interpolated onto the new grid, they can be saved to a HDMF file calling the